The Napa RiverLine is a community initiative to enhance access to and improve the enjoyability of the Napa River.

 The Oxbow Task Force, made up of property and stakeholders in The Oxbow, convened in 2022 with a subcommittee focused on the Riverline project.

-Master students from UC Berkeley examine the RiverLine as part of an urban planning and design studio to generate concepts and ideas.
+Master students from UC Berkeley examine the RiverLine and Oxbow as part of an urban planning and design studio to generate concepts and ideas.
+The class's final work is available below.

 Download the Project Brochure